Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents enjoy excellent transport accessibility, with an average distance of 151 meters to the nearest transport stop.
-Service frequency is high, averaging 98 trips per day across all routes, which translates to approximately 28 weekly trips per individual stop.
+On average, there are 98 trips per day across all routes, which amounts to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport